conveyal/scenario-editor/docs/edit-scenario/timetable.md

 Timetable entries can be copied between :ref:`add_trip_pattern` and :ref:`convert_to_frequency` modifications.

 Some users may find it convenient to use a single template *add trip patterns* modification that specifies commonly used service windows and frequencies.
-For example, you could create a "Base Timetables" :term:`modification` and deactivate it from all :term:`scenarios<scenario>`.
+For example, you could create a "Base Timetables" [modification](../glossary.md#modification) and deactivate it from all [scenarios](../glossary.md#scenario).
 You could then add multiple timetables to this template, for example:

 * AM Peak, Frequent Network: 7 AM to 9 AM, every 5 minutes, every day
 * Midday, Frequent Network: 9 AM to 3 PM, every 10 minutes, every day